all-in-simplicity/fivem-hypnonema/README.md

 ```

 #### createScreen
-The parameter has to be in JSON format.
+_Note: The parameter has to be in JSON format._
 ```lua
 local exampleScreen = {
     AlwaysOn = false,